natasharavinand/Verse/frontend/verse-chatbot/README.md

 	You can additionally specify the host with the `--host` flag.
 By default, Flask serves locally on `http://127.0.0.1:5000`.

-2. `cd` to `frontend/verse-chatbot`.
+2. Open another terminal. `cd` to `frontend/verse-chatbot`.
 Install any necessary dependencies with `npm install`.
-3. Run the application with `npm start`.
+Run the application with `npm start`.
 By default, React will locally serve the application on `http://localhost:3000`.